-The successful transition to adult life is a goal we share, and we offer academic and therapeutic opportunities that support this goal.
-Each student works with the Transition Specialist, the Vocational teacher, the academic staff, the therapeutic staff, and the administrative staff to build skills needed to achieve his goals.
+The successful transition to adult life is a goal we share, and we offer academic, vocational, and therapeutic opportunities that support this goal.
+Each student works with the transition team, the academic staff, the therapeutic staff, and the administrative staff to build skills needed to achieve his goals.
 In addition, we provide small, structured classrooms where students can achieve their educational goals while developing the close personal relationships with peers and staff that help them become independent, successful adults and lifelong learners.